Elzabeth169/100_Days_Of_Code/README.md

 day 12-Worked in google collab notebook to preprocess and train a GAN model with the preprocessed data on sEMG signals (python)

 day 13- did one problem on stacks and queues in python

+day 14- did problem on array and queues in python

+day 14- did problem on array  python

+day 14- did problem on array in python